The Changing Narcissist

 The abuse encountered was 100 percent real, no question.

 Trusting people again becomes a challenge.
-It is a big hurdle to jump over; this will take time, so go easy on yourself.
+Jumping over this hurdle does take time, so go easy on yourself.

 Personally, my expectations now are extremely high.
-I had to learn the tough lesson that my past relationships and even my marriage were doomed from the start.
-Because I was misled and used time and time again.
-I never set clear boundaries which caused many to take advantage and disrespect me or disregard my feelings.
+Because I never set clear boundaries, partners easily misled and used me time and time again.
+This allowed them to take advantage of my trust and disregard my feelings.

-We don’t need to be with someone who wants our undivided attention, constant admiration, or when our love is not reciprocated, only questioned.
+We don’t need to be with someone who demands our undivided attention and constant admiration, or who questions our love instead of reciprocating it.

 This lesson did not leave me bitter.
-I am no longer the person I once was.
+No longer am I the person I once was.
 I am indifferent, not a people pleaser.
 I have also come to understand, as I am sure you have.
 The person whom I thought I knew was not real.
 But the belittling, constant criticizing, that was real.

 Once the mask becomes too heavy, it starts to fall apart and shatter.
 You see them for who they truly are.